zbennett10/KanDo/README.md

 * ~~allow project modal to be updated~~
 * ~~figure out what add/update project modals should look like/include~~
 * ~~hook up drag event handlers on Project container with actions/reducers~~
+* set up doing workspace for drag and drop
+* set up done workspace to be an empty drop target for drag and drop
+* configure workspace to exchange projects (use add project action - determine what workspace via the workspace property)
 * get moveTodo action to be called within hover function